EricThomson/practical_python/readme.md

 <img width = "500" src="./images/hazel.png">

 ## Details
-This is a Python class for complete beginners.
-Each week will involve a bit of practical preview and instruction before each class to prepare us for the material each week.

-Programming is 80% muscle memory, so the way you learn to do it isn't to read and memorize things (e.g., Kreb's Cycle), but through practice and repetition (e.g., riding a bike).
-We will be learning Python through the use of [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists for expressing their ideas in Python.
+This is a Python class for beginners.
+Programming is largely muscle memory, so a good way to learn is through practice (e.g., like getting better at free throws in basketball).
+While we will do a lot of instruction, we will also try to focus on learning by *doing*.

 ### Week 0
 This week you will set up programming environment, give it a test run, and set up the material for the class.
-If you can do this before we meet, you will absolutely be able to do everything else in the class.
+We will be using [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists for expressing their ideas in Python.
 For this material, just go to [getting_started.md](getting_started.md) and follow the instructions there.
-Good luck!

 ### Week 1